P7StudentUnited/VIT/README.md

 We don't want to share *non-useful-information* (like indentations...), we can't use traditional patch format.

 #### A layer over git ?
 We want to share code, and `git` allow us to do it simply.
 At least, we need to import/export to a proper git repository, but can we make everything to work over it ?

+#### A text editor ?
+Because do not want VIT to stop a programmer during its work for a conflict if he don't need the concerned code right now, we have to interract with him.
+A common place to do it is within an IDE.

 ### Random Ideas
 To use a descendant way-to-think, we started to think about something like